Kerensk1y/News_parser/README.md

 ```
 ## Project Files 📂

-Here"s a brief overview of the files:
+Here is a brief overview of the files:

 1. **main.py**: This file contains all the algorithms necessary for the correct functioning of the project.